 The council can enforce the requirement to keep footpaths and roadways clear of vegetation under the Local Government Act 2002, but would rather work co-operatively with you.
-Enforcement action may result in costs to you as the owner of the property.

 We are required however to ensure the safety of road and footpath users is placed ahead of other considerations.